 Unique Things to Do in Portland, Maine that I Didn’t Do Yet

 20. Check out Portland’s many breweries – I don’t drink beer, so I, of course, am not the target market for this one!
-However, Portland has a ton of cool breweries!
+However, Portland has a ton of cool breweries.
 You can check them out on your own, or try a craft drink tour, like this one.
+There’s also this bikes and brews tour if you want to mix in some sightseeing or this brews cruise if you want to kick back on the water.

 21. Go to Duckfat – I want to try those fries fried in duck fat!